 05 of 10

 A knife is the best tool in the kitchen (apart from your hands).
 Learn how to use a knife correctly and you will cut your prep time down to mere minutes.
-And you'll know how to prevent injury.
+Becoming familiar with the proper way to cut and slice will also help prevent injury with one of the sharpest tools in the kitchen.
+Begin with learning to distinguish the different types of knives as well as the various style of cuts (chop, dice, julienne, etc.) and then move on to the proper way to hold and maneuver a knife.

 06 of 10